stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 If you hear that gagging is in effect, please hit control-slash.
 This will force VIP to ungag your speech.
 To view any of the help files related to this soundpack, you may either use the alias SpHelp, or use the key alt-shift-H.
 To see the last change that was posted, without opening the changelog, you can either type SpVersion, or use the key Alt-V.
 If you have a suggestion you'd like to see added to the pack, this can be done by using the alias "SpSuggest."
 A note about suggestions.
-If Snapp asks for text from you to make a trigger work, whether it be for gagging the text, adding a sound, etcetera, and no text has been given to create the suggested trigger after a month's time, the suggestion will be removed as it will be assumed it is no longer desired
+If one of the soundpack administrators asks for text from you to make a trigger work, whether it be for gagging the text, adding a sound, etcetera, and no text has been given to create the suggested trigger after a month's time, the suggestion will be removed as it will be assumed it is no longer desired
 If you have a bug that you need to report, this can be done by using the alias "SpBug."
 Please be as detailed as possible in your bug report.
 Try to include the error, the command you sent that gave you the error, and any other misc information.
-Bugs that contain just an error, or two words, are likely to be deleted as Snapp needs more details to effect a solution.
+Bugs that contain just an error, or two words, are likely to be deleted as the soundpack administrators needs more details to implement a solution.

 			**Error Notice**

 If you're seeing errors and you have not updated your pack prior to October 10, 2018, you must totally replace the entire Cosmic Rage directory, get rid of Cosmic Rage/misc/settings.set, then resave.
 This is due to how options are now configured.
 Failing to do this causes the pack to try to read settings entries that are not in use any longer.
 If you have updated and are not seeing errors when toggling options or changing volumes, you've nothing to worry about.
 This issue only seems to affect a small number of users.
 If you have any questions or concerns, please first take a look at the Help Files directory.
 More than likely your question will be answered in one of those documents.
-If not, feel free to get a hold of Snapp via an OTR link or over the soundpacks channel in the game.
+If not, feel free to get ahold of one of the soundpack administrators via an OTR link or over the soundpacks channel in the game.
 To enable the soundpacks channel, please type spon from within the MUD.
 To disable the channel, use the command spoff.
 To establish an OTR link, please type olink then hit enter.
 You will then be presented with an edit field.
-Just type snapp and hit enter.
-Snapp will accept your link request as soon as possible.
+Just type the name of one of the soundpack administrators and hit enter.
+One of the administrators will accept your link request as soon as possible.
 If more help is needed with OTR links, please read the help file "Communicating out of character" in Cosmic Rage's help system.
-If Snapp is not around to answer your questions, likely someone is on the soundpacks channel who can.
-If not, you are more than welcome to send him mail on the MUD and he will get back with you as soon as possible.
+If a soundpack administrator is not around to answer your questions, likely someone is on the soundpacks channel who can.
+If not, you are more than welcome to send one of them mail on the MUD and that person will get back with you as soon as possible.

 			**Compatibility**